Mato Rico: History

 In 1940, the lands of the region that is now the city of Mato Rico started to be occupied.
 These were provided by the state government, and acquired by people who migrated to the region looking for low-cost land for subsistence farming.

 The settlement grew up and developed from the next year on, when the inhabitants started to settle near the road that served the city.
 The first school and the first cemetery were built in 1942 and in 1945, respectively.
 People of Polish, Ukrainian, Italian, Portuguese, Indigenous and African descent also migrated to the city.
 On January 31, 1991, the city became independent from Pitanga.

 Geography

-The municipality has an area of 394,533 m², representing 0.1979% of the state, 0.07% of the region and 0.0046% of all the Brazilian territory.
+The municipality has an area of 394,533 m2, representing 0.1979% of the state, 0.07% of the region and 0.0046% of all the Brazilian territory.
 The altitude if of 700 m.
 According to the Köppen climate classification, the climate is type Cfb.
 The annual average temperature is 20 °C. The maximum temperature is 22 °C in the summer and the minimum is 18 °C in the winter.
-Normally, it may rain between 1,700-1,900 mm every year.
+Normally, it may rain between 1,700 and 1,900 mm every year.